Skip to main content

 • Work directly with children, both in the classroom and in the community.

-• Choose from courses that can be work toward majors in Early Childhood Education, Elementary Education, Middle Level and High School English.
+• Choose from courses that can work toward majors in Early Childhood Education, Elementary Education, Middle Level and High School English.

 • Study and understand the development of readers and writers.